 - Be a third-country national (non-EU, non-EEA, or non-Swiss citizens)

-- Make the required investment and maintain it for a specified period of time
+- Make the required investment and maintain it for a specified period

 - Have a clean criminal record